 What should you do?

-In that case, you should apply for a temporary residence permit; and start working as a self-employed worker.
+In this case, you should apply for a temporary residence permit; and start working as a self-employed worker.
 For that, you will just need your NIE number.
 It is a similar permit, as it allows you to set up your own company also, but in this latter case, there is no need for the business to be innovative.

 Another feasible option would be to invest in real estate in order to get your residency, under the Golden Visa scheme.

-Your profile as a professional
+Your professional profile

 The more experience, knowledge, and skills you can demonstrate you possess, the higher the likelihood of getting your approval.
 So having a degree or a master’s related to the core activities that will help your startup grow is crucial.